valyndsilva/valyndsilva/README.md

 ## Hi there 👋 I'm Valyn D'Silva!

-- 🌍 I'm a Front-End Developer based in London + Lisbon
+- 🌍 I'm a Front-End Developer based in London + Lisbon.
 - 👩‍💻 I'm currently working on...
 - 🖥️  See my portfolio [here](https://www.valyndsilva.com)
 - 📫 How to reach me: hi@valyndsilva.com